techthiyanes/HtmlRAG/README.md

 - [11/06/2024]: Our paper is available on arXiv.
 You can access it [here](https://arxiv.org/abs/2411.02959).
 - [11/05/2024]: The open-source toolkit and models are released.
 You can apply HtmlRAG in your own RAG systems now.

+**🔔Important:**
+- Parameter `max_node_words` is removed from class `GenHTMLPruner` since `v0.1.0`.
-**🔔Important:** If you switch from htmlrag v0.0.4 to v0.0.5, please download the latest version of modeling files for Gerative HTML Pruners, which are available at [modeling_llama.py](https://github.com/plageon/HtmlRAG/blob/main/llm_modeling/Llama32/modeling_llama.py), and [modeling_phi3.py](https://github.com/plageon/HtmlRAG/blob/main/llm_modeling/Phi35/modeling_phi3.py).
+- If you switch from htmlrag v0.0.4 to v0.0.5, please download the latest version of modeling files for Gerative HTML Pruners, which are available at [modeling_llama.py](https://github.com/plageon/HtmlRAG/blob/main/llm_modeling/Llama32/modeling_llama.py), and [modeling_phi3.py](https://github.com/plageon/HtmlRAG/blob/main/llm_modeling/Phi35/modeling_phi3.py).
 Alternatively, you can re-download the models from HuggingFace ([HTML-Pruner-Phi-3.8B](https://huggingface.co/zstanjj/HTML-Pruner-Phi-3.8B) and [HTML-Pruner-Llama-1B](https://huggingface.co/zstanjj/HTML-Pruner-Llama-1B)).

+## 📝 Introduction
 We propose HtmlRAG, which uses HTML instead of plain text as the format of external knowledge in RAG systems.
 To tackle the long context brought by HTML, we propose **Lossless HTML Cleaning** and **Two-Step Block-Tree-Based HTML Pruning**.

 - **Lossless HTML Cleaning**: This cleaning process just removes totally irrelevant contents and compress redundant structures, retaining all semantic information in the original HTML.
 The compressed HTML of lossless HTML cleaning is suitable for RAG systems that have long-context LLMs and are not willing to loss any information before generation.